pb319/IPL_Sports_Magazine/README.md

 	ORDER BY Avg_Lead DESC
 	LIMIT 2;

-    -- Sunrises Hyderabad and Royal Challengers Bangalore are the outputs
+    -- Sunrisers Hyderabad and Royal Challengers Bangalore are the outputs

 ```